The worldwide mass protests in wake of the murder of George Floyd are not uncommon when tied to American social change.

 From the call of the late 1950s’ “From Mozambique to Mississippi” rallying cry for Panafricanism; to the Solidarity Movement protests in Poland; Tiananmen Square in China; the fall of the Berlin Wall; the dismantling of Apartheid in South Africa; the Palestinian Uprising and Arab Spring in the Middle East; and the ongoing protests for democracy in Hong Kong — all provide generational evidence that those seeking liberty around the world have closely watched what happens in the United States.
 This is particularly true in reference to the Civil Rights Movement.

-In London, thousands gathered to offer support for American demonstrators.
+In London earlier this month, thousands gathered to offer support for American demonstrators.
 They chanted “No justice!, no peace!” and waved placards with the words “How many more?” at Trafalgar Square.

 “Every Black person here remembers when another person reminded you that you were Black,” said “Star Wars” actor John Boyega at another protest at London’s Hyde Park.
 “I need you to understand how painful this sh*t is…to be reminded everyday that your race means nothing.
 I’m speaking to you from the heart!”

 In Berlin, the U.S. Embassy was the scene of protests under the motto “Justice for George Floyd.”
 Police there—just a generation removed from strict Communist rule against any form of dissent—said the gathering was largely organized via social media and was far larger than expected.
 No arrests were made.

 In Italy, the Corriere della Sera newspaper’s senior U.S. Correspondent Massimo Gaggi wrote that the reaction to Floyd’s killing was “different” than previous cases of unarmed African-Americans killed by police and the ensuing violence.